 - 1. What was the average life expectancy in 1900? - 2.
 What predictions did the author make about the English language?
 Have they come true? - 3.
 What do you think the author was referring to when he used the term air-ships? - 4.
 Choose a prediction and give an example of how it has come true. - 5.
 Which prediction do you think is the least likely to ever come true?
 Why?

-Work with a partner to make predictions about the year 2100.
-Create one prediction for each of the categories in the article.
+Ministry of EdWorki With a partner to make predictions about the year 2100.
+Create one prediction for each 2023 - 1445 of the categories in the article.
 Discuss your predictions with the class.